dschuld/taxi24-api/README.md

     - DELETE /trips/{id} deletes a trip

-- JHipster endpoints
+Additionally, JHipster applications provide non-domain endpoints for management and information:

+- taxi24api/management/info
+- taxi24api/management/health
+- taxi24api/swagger-resources/

 ## Testing

-To launch your application's tests, run:
+To launch the application's tests, run:

     ./mvnw clean test

+Unit and integration tests are implemented in src/test/java.
+Additionally, performance test can be implemented with [Gatling](Gatling.io), they have been skipped here due to time constraints.